Indonesian rupiah: 1966–1971 stabilisation and growth

-The last demonetisation of rupiah notes occurred in late 1965 when inflation was ravaging the economy: exports had dropped 24% in 1959–1965, GDP growth was below population growth, and the foreign exchange reserves had fallen by over 90%.
+The last demonetisation of rupiah notes occurred in late 1965 when inflation was ravaging the economy: exports had dropped 24% in 1959–1965, real GDP growth was below population growth, and the foreign exchange reserves had fallen by over 90%.
 Inflation in 1965 was 635%.
 In late 1965, the 'new rupiah' was brought in, at 1 new rupiah to 1,000 old rupiah.
 The official exchange rate was set initially at Rp0.25 to US$1 as of 13 December 1965, a rate that did not represent reality, as the multiple exchange-rate system remained in place for the time being.

 This was followed by the emergence of Suharto, who as of 11 March 1966, acquired executive control of Indonesia.

 Suharto quickly made economic changes, establishing his "New Order", with the economic policy set by the Berkeley Mafia, his team of US-educated neoclassical economists.
 The policy began to be set out in November 1966, following the reaching of agreement with Indonesia's creditors in October 1966 on debt relief and loan restructuring.
 Economic policies were put in place to require adequate bank reserves, ending subsidies on consumer goods, end import restrictions, and to devalue the rupiah.

 The 1966–1970 stabilisation program was a great success, resulting in higher economic growth, boosting legal exports (which grew 70% in US$ terms over the period), and increasing output (for instance the price of oil rose 250 times when the 1950 prices were abandoned, incentivising new exploration).
 By 1971, inflation had fallen to just 2%.

 Despite the liberalisation efforts, Indonesia still had multiple exchange rates.
 A more realistic exchange rate was finally established of 378 (new) rupiah to US$1 as of April 1970.
 In August 1971, the exchange rate was devalued slightly, to Rp415 to US$1.